Andrepereira2001/feup-lbaw-2021/er.md

 This plataform will allow multiple project work, since you can work simultaneously in different projects and be either member ou project coordinator in different ones.
 Each project will have a variety of tasks with its main goal, description, due-to date, comments and members assigned to it, that can check the task when done.
 Futhermore, each project will also have a specific discussion forum to discuss project ideas.

 To be a toEaseManage user you can authenticate yourself in the login page linked from the Home page.
-The last one has all information about the platform and website: services, contacts and about and for users not authenticated it is the only information available.
+The Home page has all information about the platform and website: our services, contacts to reach when there is a problema and information about toEaseManage.
+This is the only information available for users not authenticated.
 Only after being authenticated you can browse inside your profile and project.

 toEaseManage will provide easy navigation and a great user experience to boost your projects results.